dgraham6/Taxi-EDA/README.md

 I'm using the [Taxi Trips in 2024 in the District of Columbia dataset](https://catalog.data.gov/dataset/taxi-trips-in-2024) from the Department of For-Hire Vehicles, which is intended for public access and use.
 As of today, there are 10 taxi files combined, totaling over 2 million rows.
 This data ranges from January 1st, 2024, to November 5th, and it is continuously updated until the year is over.
 The dataset includes 27 columns, with some of the most relevant for this project being the pickup and drop-off locations, trip duration, and mileage.

 Although I've focused on this specific dataset, my pipeline is adaptable to similar datasets, ensuring it is not limited to this single dataset.

+## More Data

+Before diving deep into the taxi log data, we enhance our resources by retrieving hourly weather data using the [Open-Meteo API](https://open-meteo.com/) and performing a left merge with our taxi trip dataset.
+This additional weather data allows us to incorporate environmental factors, such as temperature, precipitation, and wind speed, that could impact travel times and driving conditions.

+To further enrich our dataset, we use the [OSRM API](http://project-osrm.org/) to obtain predicted fastest routes and route distances for each trip.
+This provides a reference for evaluating how the actual taxi routes compare to the optimal routes in terms of distance and duration.
+By merging these external datasets, we aim to develop a more comprehensive analysis of the factors influencing trip durations and route optimizations.